2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 5 min walk from Ponte Umberto I

 Are you ready to walk into a painting?
-Well, not literally, of course.
-But that’s what walking into Piazza Navona feels like.
-This square is one of the most artsy ones in Rome, and it’s just a few minutes by foot from Ponte Umberto I.
+That’s what stepping into Piazza Navona feels like.
+This square is one of the most artsy places in Rome, and it’s just a few minutes by foot from Ponte Umberto I.

 In the past, Piazza Navona hosted many festivals and sporting events.
 Today, it’s a hub for street entertainers, artists, and musicians — all of whom make the atmosphere inside this square incredibly vibrant, cheerful, and laid-back.

-🍕 Insider Tip: There are many restaurants inside Piazza Navona, and waiters will try to lure you in.
-The vast majority of these restaurants are excessively pricey tourist traps.
-Instead, just a few steps outside Piazza Navona, you’ll find Mimì e Cocò and Cantina e Cucina, both of which are incredible options for an authentic Roman meal.
+🍕 Insider Tip: There are many restaurants inside Piazza Navona, but the majority of them are excessively pricey tourist traps.
+Instead, just a few steps outside this square, you’ll find the much more authentic Mimì e Cocò or Cantina e Cucina.

 7. Pantheon